mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

   5. **Specificity:** For competing styles in the origin layer with precedence, sort declarations by [specificity](/en-US/docs/Web/CSS/Specificity).
   6. **Proximity:** When two selectors in the origin layer with precedence have the same specificity, the property value from the last declared, highest specificity selector wins.

-For each step, only the declarations "still in the running” move on to "compete" in the next step.
+For each step, only the declarations "still in the running" move on to "compete" in the next step.
 If only one declaration is in the running, the following steps are moot.

 ### Origin and cascade